Your Essential Puppy Training Checklist

 - Let Them Take the Lead: You need to be patient and allow your pup to be free.
 Don’t overload them with commands and training, just let them take things at their own pace and discover things for themselves.
 Guide them with rewards and they’ll develop healthily.

 Hopefully, you’ve gained something by checking out this young dog training checklist.
-If you’re in need of pet insurance for your new puppy, visit PHI Direct to take the first step and get a fluff-free pet insurance quote.
+If you’re in need of pet insurance for your new puppy in Canada, take the first step by getting a free pet insurance quote from PHI Direct today.